JANUARY 13, 2020. BY AMY WOLFE, AGSAFE.

-It is the employers responsibility to provide workers training in the proper use of a ladder and that training must review the importance of using a ladder safely, how to select the proper ladder for the work to be done, the company’s process and policy for ladder maintenance, inspection and removal, how to correctly erect the ladder, how to safely climb and work on the ladder, the common factors contributing to falls, and the company’s prohibited uses of the ladder.
+It is the employer’s responsibility to provide workers training in the proper use of a ladder and that training must review the importance of using a ladder safely, how to select the proper ladder for the work to be done, the company’s process and policy for ladder maintenance, inspection, and removal, how to correctly erect the ladder, how to safely climb and work on the ladder, the common factors contributing to falls, and the company’s prohibited uses of the ladder.

 As with any effective training, it is invaluable to include hands-on demonstrations and examples of what is expected of employees in terms of proper ladder use.
 In addition, it is important to document when the training occurred, who conducted the training, and the materials used to educate workers.
-While ladders may appear to be seemingly innocuous tools, a variety of issues can and do arise when the equipment is not properly cared for and employees are not educated in how to use them safely.
+While ladders may appear to be seemingly innocuous tools, a variety of issues can and do arise when the equipment is not properly cared for and employees are not educated on how to use them safely.